Manifesto for Mammoth Hunters

 Fiction vs Reality

-The Russian revolution and the rise of multinational corporations, finally, completed the transformation of the psychotic citizen into mob and created its first imaginary identity, where reality itself was replaced by the fictive cornucopia of the progressive state and the commercial ad.
+The Russian Revolution, the Anglo-American Empire and the rise of multinational corporations, finally, completed the transformation of the psychotic citizen into mob and created its first imaginary identity, where reality itself was replaced by the fictive cornucopia of the progressive state and the commercial ad.

 The event horizon shrunk to a bubble around the mob when it learned that life (that was deleted upon death) at best was a social construct, and only the dream of having its name on the top ten charts could provide it with a few short seconds of imaginary existence as a hypothetic individual.